ST10185940/ST10185940/README.md

 <div align="center">

-    I'm in the final year of my Comp Sci Degrea.
+    I'm in the final year of my Comp Sci Degree.

     I mostly work on desktop apps and back-ends and will be looking into mobile apps soon.